tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 [constitution committee]: #constitution_committee
 [CC]: #cc

-In the [asset issuer] will in the creation of the [contract constitution] nominate a key or set of keys to "own" the asset and control all things related to _how_ the contract is run.
+The [asset issuer] will in the creation of the [contract constitution] nominate a key or set of keys to "own" the asset and control all things related to _how_ the contract is run.
 They are known as the [constitution committee] (CC)

 The CC has the power to change everything inside of the [contract constitution].
 In most cases this will simply by the [asset issuer]